-Quantity 1st Offense 2nd Offense Marijuana 1,000 kgs or more mixture; or 1,600 or moreplants Not less than 10 years, not more than life If death or serious injury, not less than 20 years, not more than life Fine not more than \$4 million individual, \$10 million other than individual Not less than 20 years, not more than life If death or serious injury, then life Fine not more than \$8 million individuals \$20 million other than individual Marijuana 100 kgs to 999 kgs mixture; or 100-999 plants Not less than 5 years, not more than 40 years If death or serious injury, not less than 20 years, not more than life Fine not more than \$2 million individual, \$5 million other than individual Not less than 10 years, not more than life If death or serious injury, then life Fine not more than \$4 million individual · Marijuana 50 to 99 kgs mixture 50 to 99 plants Not more than 20 years Not more than 20 years If death or serious injury, then life Fine \$2 million individual, \$10 million other than individual Hashish More than 10 kgs If death or serious injury, not less than 20 years, not more than life Hashish Oil More than 1 kg Fine \$1 million individual, \$5 million other than individual Marijuana Less than 50 kgs mixture 1 to 49 plants - Not more than 5 years Not more than 10 years Hashish 10 kgs or less Fine not more than \$250,000, \$1 million other than individual Fine \$500,000 individual, \$2 million other than individual Hashish Oil 1 kg or less
+Quantity 1st Offense 2nd Offense Marijuana quantity lot on one Lind Oriense , 1,000 kgs or more mixture; or 1,000 or moreplants Not less than 10 years, not more than life If death or serious injury, not less than 20 years, not more than life Fine not more than \$4 million individual, \$10 million other than individual Not less than 20 years, not more than life If death or serious injury, then life Fine not more than \$8 million individua \$20 million other than individual Marijuana 100 kgs to 999 kgs mixture; or 100-999 plants Not less than 5 years, not more than 40 years If death or serious injury, not less than 20 years, not more than life Fine not more than \$2 million individual, \$5 million other than individual Not less than 10 years, not more than life If death or serious injury, then life Fine not more than \$4 million individual \$10 million other than individual Marijuana 50 to 59 kgs mixture 50 to 99 plants • Not more than 20 years Not more than 30 years Marijuana Hashish mixture If death or serious injury, not less than 20 years, not more than life If death or serious injury. then life mixture 50 to 99 plants • If death or serious injury, not less If death or serious injury.
+Hashish mixture 50 to 99 plants More than 10 kgs If death or serious injury, not less than 20 years, not more than life Fine \$1 million individual, If death or serious injury, then life Fine \$2 million individual, Hashish mixture 50 to 99 plants More than 10 kgs If death or serious injury, not less than 20 years, not more than life Fine \$1 million individual, If death or serious injury, then life Fine \$2 million individual, Hashish Hashish Oil mixture 50 to 99 plarts More than 10 kgs More than 1 kg Less than 50 kgs mixture 1 to 49 If death or serious injury, not less than 20 years, not more than life Fine \$1 million individual, \$5 million other than individual If death or serious injury, then life Fine \$2 million individual, \$10 million other than individual a.
+It is a summary offense for a person under the age of 21 to attempt to purchase, consume, possess, or knowingly and intentionally transport any liquor or malt or brewed beverages.
+The penalty for a first (1st) offense is suspension of driving privileges for ninety (90) days, a fine up to \$500, and imprisonment for up to ninety (90) days; for a second (2nd) offense, suspension of driving privileges for one (1) year, a fine up to \$1000, and imprisonment for up to ninety (90) days; and for a subsequent offense, suspension of driving privileges for two (2) years, a fine up to \$1000, and imprisonment for up to ninety (90) days.
+Multiple sentences involving suspension of driving privileges must be served consecutively.